 Place halibut on a parchment or foil lined rimmed baking sheet and roast at 425 degrees for approximately 6 minutes.
 That’s it.
 Your timing will depend on the thickness of the filets.
 If they are thinner they will roast more quickly.
 Your halibut should still be moist and barely translucent in the center, not dry and flaky.
 Don’t over cook it.
 If your are not sure, use a digital thermometer.
 The fish should reach 145°F in the center.

 Warm up some dinner plates; place your roast halibut on the plate and spoon on the roast tomatoes.
 Broccolini or broccoli florets makes a good side dish and steam in about 3 minutes.
-To serve, drizzle the halibut, tomatoes and broccolini all with a little finishing olive oil or a squeeze of lemon.
+To serve, drizzle the halibut, tomatoes and broccolini all with a little finishing olive oil and a squeeze of lemon.

 With fresh halibut in season, try this simple method of roasting fish for an easy and healthy dinner.